How to visualize and optimize your booking funnel (to get more customers!)

 It’s called a booking funnel.

-As a tourism company, you can take your guests through a journey that persuades them into booking your tours or visiting your attraction.
+As a tourism company, you can take your guests through a journey that persuades them to book your tours or visit your attraction.

 Most customer journeys aren’t linear.
-While one guest may have clicked into your website from a social media ad, another may have found you through a Google search.
+While one guest may have clicked on your website from a social media ad, another may have found you through a Google search.

-In this post, we’re going to show you can use your booking funnel to drive more direct bookings.
+In this post, we’re going to outline how you can create a successful booking funnel that drives more direct bookings.

 What is a booking funnel?